 This cottage is set in a traditional Welsh rural terrace of three cottages on the Ysbyty Estate with fine views over the uplands to the south.
 Ty Mawr Wybrnant, Penmachno is also on the Ysbyty Estate and Bodnant Garden is within easy driving distance.
 From the cottage there is one of the most magnificent views of the main Snowdonia mountain range.
 This is an excellent location from which to explore north Wales with the north and west coast towns and beaches within easy driving distance and good mountain and country walking nearby.
 It is also an ideal location for fishing.

-Please ask the Holiday Contact Centre for details of trout fishing on the upper reaches of the River Conwy.
+Local suppliers: Please telephone the Holiday Contact Centre for details of trout fishing on the upper reaches of the River Conway.

 South Wales is a land of sweeping green valleys, rugged mountains, woodland and forests and miles of coastal paths laced with heather.

 The special places we look after in Pembrokeshire include the rugged landscape and views over to Ireland from St Davidâ€™s Peninsula, to the nature reserve at Stackpole where otters and dragonflies nestle amongst the water reeds.
 Then take in the views over the Bristol Channel to Lundy and Exmoor from sun-drenched Rhossili, the highest point on the Gower peninsula.

 In North Wales, the dramatic mountain scenery of Snowdonia, with its rivers, waterfalls and the Nant Gwynant valley nestled amongst the mountains and hills, draws people back again and again, while the colourful beach huts at Llanbedrog beach and grey seal-spotting at Porthor Beach are just a few of the highlights of the very special Llyn Peninsula.